luvnft/AptosTv/README.md

 ## Requirements

-- Use Aptos Mainnet on Petra Wallet! (or any aptos comptible wallet)
+- Use Aptos Mainnet on Petra Wallet! (or any Aptos compatible wallet)
   - Get it on Petra: https://petra.app/
   - Petra Wallet is set up on Mainnet by default